 Switch to Process Engineering in the Pharmaceutical Industry

-If you are already work as a Process Engineer and want switch sectors into the pharmaceutical or biopharmaceutical industry, take the first step is our 30 week conversion certificate course eBioPharmaChem.
+If you are already work as a Process Engineer and want switch sectors into the pharmaceutical or biopharmaceutical industry, take the first step with our 30-week academically accredited Certificate in eBioPharmaChem conversion course.

 For more information on currently available Process Engineering roles within the pharma space, head to our jobs boards and select Engineering or Engineering Projects in the “Jobs by Category” menu.
-We currently have jobs boards for Ireland, the UK, Philadelphia, USA and Puerto Rico.
+We currently have jobs boards for Ireland, the UK, and Philadelphia, USA.

 How Much do Process Engineers Earn?

 For information on typical salaries for this role, check out our Salaries Page.